JinLi711/Protein-Structures/record_files/Log.md

 # March 17, 2019

 Tried to look for scripts that fills in missing residues / atoms into PDB file.
 Couldn't find any that were well integrated into Python.

+# March 22, 2019

+Couldn't get RaptorX secondary structure prediction to work.
+It doesn't work and doesn't have any error messages.
+Great.

+Decided that I'm not going to use any existing feature extraction methods (like finding secondary structure, solvent accessibility, etc).
+I need a proof of concept for now, and I actually plan on creating my own feature extractions (probably in the summer).
+I also can't find a model that works, has good documentation, and is backed by actualy publications.

+# March 23, 2019

+It may be interesting to embedd amino acids into vectors instead of one hot encoding it.
+But all the research papers I've read only used one hot encoding.

+Need to download the full cull.